Finance tips for your 20s.

 The twenties were some of the best years of my life.
 It’s a wonderful time when the entire future lays ahead of you and you feel ready to conquer the world.
 This is also a time when a lot of personal growth and learning occurs.
 You make big decisions that have big consequences on your future.
 One of the most important of those decisions how to manage your money.
 Oh how I remember being young (and dare I say naive….).
 I thought life would go exactly as planned and money would never be an issue…boy was I wrong!
 I so wish someone, anyone, had sat me down and taught me more about finances.
 Sure, I understood that I should spend less than I made and that you had to work for money….but there were some important things I was very ignorant of.
 So today I am going to share those lessons with you.
-Here are a few things I think you should know about money in your twenties.
+Here is some money advice for your 20s.

 1. Start Saving For Retirement ASAP

-One of the most important things you should know about money in your twenties is to start saving for retirement asap!
+One of the most important things you should know about money in your 20s is to start saving for retirement asap!

 I know in these early adult years retirement feels forever away.